ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 {{<img src="images/dash-measurement.png" title="DASH measurement" alt="DASH measurement">}}

-In this case, we can see that a [DASH video streaming test](https://ooni.org/nettest/dash/) was run on Vodafone Italia (AS30722) on 30th March 2021 at 14:59 local time.
-When the test was performed, it was possible to stream up to 2160p (4K) video without buffering, with the median bitrate being 115.0 megabits per second.
-This indicates that the user could stream high definition videos on that network if the streaming server was co-located with the measurement server.
+In this case, we can see that a [DASH video streaming test](https://ooni.org/nettest/dash/) was run on Magticom Ltd. (AS16010) on 3rd August 2022 at 12:21 local time.
+When the test was performed, it was possible to stream up to 480p video without buffering, with the median bitrate being 3.6 megabits per second.
+This indicates that the user could only stream low definition videos on that network if the streaming server was co-located with the measurement server.

 You can compare your DASH test results with what is offered in your internet plan provided by your Internet Service Provider (ISP).